 “I’ve always wanted to try to mix prints, but I wasn’t sure if I was the ‘loud and proud’ type, so I decided on wearing similar colors in non-clashing prints.
 I actually kind of love mixing prints!
 I’m pretty sure I’d wear something more obvious next time.

-To see more of Nancy's fabulous style, check out her blog.
 Thanks for sending in your look, Nancy!

 What do you think?